 Medigap plans, also called Medicare Supplement Plans, provide extra insurance that helps you pay your Medicare Parts A and B out-of-pocket costs – such as co-insurance and deductibles – which are “gaps” in medical coverage.
 Medigap plans are purchased through private carriers and are only available to people who already have enrolled in Medicare Part A and B.

 If you’re wondering whether a Medicare Advantage Plan or Medigap plan will save you more money, it depends on your unique health needs.
 We want to help you make an informed decision.

-I might be able to show you some cost-effective alternatives that help to reduce out-of-pocket expenses and unwelcome bills that Medicare doesn’t cover – and even offer more benefits than you are currently receiving.
+We might be able to show you some cost-effective alternatives that help to reduce out-of-pocket expenses and unwelcome bills that Medicare doesn’t cover – and even offer more benefits than you are currently receiving.